locusrobotics/robot_navigation/nav_core2/README.md

 ## Exceptions
 A hierarchical collection of [exceptions](include/nav_core2/exceptions.h) is provided to allow for reacting to navigation failures in a more robust and contextual way.
 ![exception hierarchy tree](doc/exceptions.png)
 Each exception has a corresponding integer "result code" that can be used in ROS interfaces where passing the C++ object is infeasible.
+Note that due to the hierarchy, the result_code will be for the child-most exception.
+For example, if you throw a `StartBoundsException` which has a corresponding result code of `6`, it could also be seen as a `InvalidStartPoseException`, `GlobalPlannerException`, `PlannerException` or `NavCore2Exception`, all of which would also have the result code of `6`.

 ## Bounds
 For use in tracking `Costmap` changes and more, this package also provides an implementation of [bounding boxes](include/nav_core2/bounds.h).
 These are represented with the ranges `[min_x, max_x]` and `[min_y, max_y]` (inclusive).